Book of Joel: Chapters

-In the 1611 King James Bible, the Book of Joel is formed by three chapters: the second one has 32 verses, and it is equivalent to the union of the chapter 2 (with 26 verses) and chapter 3 (with 5 verses) of other editions of the Bible.
+In the 1611 King James Bible, the Book of Joel consists of three chapters: the second one has 32 verses, and it is equivalent to the union of the chapter 2 (with 27 verses) and chapter 3 (with 5 verses) of other editions of the Bible.

 The differences of the divisions are as follows:

-Historical context
+Date

 As there are no explicit references in the book to datable persons or events, scholars have assigned a wide range of dates to the book.
 The main positions are: